 - intraventricular meningioma

-- atypical meningioma (WHO II) - have increased mitotic rate, only make up approximately 7% of all meningiomas 4, but have a greater tendency to recur.
+- atypical meningioma (WHO II) - have an increased mitotic rate, only make up approximately 7% of all meningiomas 4, but have a greater tendency to recur.
 They generally have more restricted diffusion on DWI.

 malignant meningioma (WHO III)